(Sus scrofa )

 - Can prey on livestock such as goats and sheep.

-- Can carry and spread diseases and parasites that can affect livestock and wildlife.
+- May carry and spread diseases and parasites that can affect local livestock and wildlife.

 - They can dig tree roots and rub off bark, damaging ecosystems.